-Repositories
+OER Repositories

 Canadian Resources: eCampus Ontario(opens in new window) and BC Campus OpenEd(opens in new window)

-British Columbia and Ontario have dedicated resources to help their faculty write and find free ebooks and other educational resources.
-Their easy-to-use (and seemingly shared) search engines help faculty find, adopt, and adapt resources for their use.
+British Columbia(opens in new window) and Ontario(opens in new window) have dedicated resources to help their faculty write and find free ebooks and other educational resources.
+Their easy to use (and seemingly shared) search engines help faculty find, adopt, and adapt resources for their use.
 Resources here have been peer-reviewed using a traditional method.
 Additionally, these sites provide information to potential authors about using PressBooks, their preferred platform.

 College Open Textbooks (opens in new window)